 - Competition – Consider any competition that is currently in the same market space that you plan to enter.
 An established company with a mature product will make the market harder to enter.

 - Finances – make sure you understand the financial landscape of your product from development to distribution and make sure that you do not price yourself out of the market.

-Even though you've tested your product prior to launch, it's equally important to collect customer feedback after launch.
-This will allow you to make improvements in the second wave of production, which will result in better customer retention and improve sales and revenue.
+And last but not least, even though you've tested your product prior to launch, it's equally important to collect customer feedback after launch.
+This will allow you to make improvements in the second wave of production, which will result in a better product, better customer satisfaction, and growing sales.

 Are you working on a new product launch and want support?
 Talk with a Mezzanine marketing specialist, no obligation:

 Find us on social: